 php bin/console lint:xliff translations

-attribute to trans-unit
+attribute to the trans-unit

 element: